svenssonjoel/lispBM/doc/lbmref.md

 special because of their very fundamental nature.
 Among these special symbols you find `define`, `let` and `lambda` for example.
 These are things that you should not be able to redefine and trying to redefine them leads to an error.
-There are two classes of symbols that are special by naming convention and these either start with a `#`, for fast-lookup variables, and `ext-` for extensions that will be bound at runtime.
+Symbols that start with `ext-` are special and reserved for use together with extensions that are loaded and bound at runtime.

 Examples of symbols used as data are `nil` and `t`. `nil` is used the represent nothing, the empty list or other similar things and `t`